You've lived through 2 a.m. feedings, toddler temper tantrums, and the back-to-school blues. So why is the word "teenager" causing you so much worry?

 Pick Your Battles

 If teenagers want to dye their hair, paint their fingernails black, or wear funky clothes, think twice before you object.
-Teens want to shock their parents and it's a lot better to let them do something temporary and harmless; leave the objections to things that really matter, like tobacco, drugs and alcohol, or permanent changes to their appearance.
+Teens want to shock their parents and it's a lot better to let them do something temporary and harmless; save your objections for things that really matter, like tobacco, drugs and alcohol, or permanent changes to their appearance.

-Teens will likely act unhappy with expectations their parents place on them.
-However, they usually understand and need to know that their parents care enough about them to expect certain things such as good grades, acceptable behavior, and adherence to the rules of the house.
+Teens might act unhappy about the expectations their parents place on them.
+Still, they usually understand and need to know that their parents care enough about them to expect certain things such as good grades, acceptable behavior, and sticking to the house rules.
 If parents have appropriate expectations, teens will likely try to meet them.
 Without reasonable expectations, your teen may feel you don't care about him or her.

 Inform Your Teen — and Stay Informed Yourself

 The teen years often are a time of experimentation, and sometimes that experimentation includes risky behaviors.
-Don't avoid the subjects of sex, or drug, alcohol, and tobacco use; discussing these things openly with kids before they're exposed to them increases the chance that they'll act responsibly when the time comes.
-Share your family values with your teen and talk about what you believe is right and wrong.
+Don't avoid the subjects of sex and drug, alcohol, or tobacco use.
+Discussing tough topics openly with kids before they're exposed to them actually makes it more likely that they'll act responsibly when the time comes.
+Share your family values with your teen and talk about what you believe is right and wrong, and why.

 Know your child's friends — and know their friends' parents.
 Regular communication between parents can go a long way toward creating a safe environment for all teens in a peer group.
 Parents can help each other keep track of the kids' activities without making the kids feel that they're being watched.